DanWillman/FilmsNFawties/README.md

 - [ ] [Top Gun](https://reelgood.com/movie/top-gun-1986)

-If you're adding several to group together for an evening, assign them an unused emoji to show the pariing.
+If you're adding several to group together for an evening, assign them an unused emoji to show the pairing.

 ## To Watch